Adamskoullos/TraderDashboards/README.md

 ### Frequent User example of how multiple dashboards can be displayed on one monitor and used at the same time:
 ![Email submission event](https://user-images.githubusercontent.com/73107656/101062405-85696280-3589-11eb-84eb-d730fb58abba.PNG)
 ## Device Testing
-- [X] The website works on all devices: Each page of the website has been proven on all Android and Apple devices as well as laptop and desktop screens.
+- [X] The website works on all devices: Each page of the website has been proven on Android and IOS devices as well as laptop and desktop screens.
 ![Device testing](https://user-images.githubusercontent.com/73107656/101066449-55708e00-358e-11eb-9664-e46f3b1ce21b.PNG)
 ## Browser Testing
 - [X] The website works on Chrome, Firefox, Edge & Safari